 Adopting CRM can help an organization sell more goods and services so that they can earn larger commissions.
 CRM tools such as presentation templates, proposal documents, personal reporting tools, task lists, outlook integration and sales process checklists help to improve the efficiency and productivity of a sales team.

-- Ensure integrity and flexibility of a process with CRM
+Ensure the integrity and flexibility of a process with CRM

 Allocate the available sales resources according to your needs.
 Bigger clients may need more attention from your sales team, which could mean allocating more resources to them and then continue providing services over the length of the relationship.
 Some prospects may not need as many resources, so you don’t have to expend the same energy on them.
 The CRM sales software allows for an easy understanding of how the sales resources are allocated, and it makes it much easier to decide the best way to deploy a sales team for the maximum benefits.